SPARQL Web Pages - User Guide

 <ui:forEach ui:resultSet="{#

-SELECT ?subClass
+SELECT ?child

 WHERE {